awsdocs/amazon-efs-user-guide/doc_source/manage-fs-access-vpc-peering.md

    $ sudo mount -t efs -o tls,iam file-system-id /mnt/efs/
    ```

-   For more information about using IAM authorization with EFS, see [Using IAM to Control NFS Access to Amazon EFS](iam-access-control-nfs-efs.md)\.
+   For more information about using IAM authorization with EFS, see [Using IAM to control file system data access](iam-access-control-nfs-efs.md)\.

    To mount the file system using an EFS access point, use the following command: